 DPS document (PDF, ver.
 1e2, dated 2022-02-01)

 The email list firstname.lastname@example.org is an information channel from Norid on the operation of DNSSEC for .no, cf. Chapter 2.1 of the DPS document.
 It is primarily a stand by channel for when it is nessesary to notify registrars about incidences to do with DNSSEC.
 It will also be used to give notice of scheduled changes, such as rotation of KSK keys.
 Only Norid can send messages to this list.

 Registrars handling DNSSEC will be added to the list automatically when they ask to become DNSSEC enabled.
 As a registrar, you can sign up any employee you believe could benefit from being on the list.
-The list is also open for anyone interested in information concerning the operation of DNSSEC for .no.
-You do not need to be a member of the list to access the message archive.
+You do this by sending an email to email@example.com and ask for the email addresses to be added.

 Read more about DNSSEC

-- DNSSEC Policy & Practice Statements (DPS) (ICANN)
+- DNSSEC Policy & Practice Statements (DPS) (ISOC)

-- Where do I start? (guide intended for registrars and internet service providers)
+- Where do I start?
+(ISOC, guide intended for registrars and internet service providers)

 - Practical tips and solutions for managing DNSSEC signed domain names (Norid)